 1 Rappel a Waterfall with Green River AdventuresSaludaSee on map

 Leave your comfort zone in the car.
 This outfitter offers plenty of chances to stretch yourself on the likes of zipline canopy tours, hiking adventures and whitewater trips.
 But the gig none of your friends will match is the waterfall rappel.
-Take a guided hike to Little or Big Bradley falls (35 or 75 feet), slip on a harness, learn some rope handling from the pros, back out over the plunging water, and go.
+Take a guided hike to Little or Big Bradley falls, slip on a harness, learn some rope handling from the pros, back out over the plunging water, and go.
 At the bottom, celebrate with a swim in the waterfall’s pool.

 Please use caution and obey all rules and warnings.
 The rocks around waterfalls are often slippery, and the currents can be strong.

 2 Cast Epic Streams Along the Western North Carolina Fly Fishing Trail

 2 Cast Epic Streams Along the Western North Carolina Fly Fishing TrailJackson County